State Aid for Library Construction Program

 - Prepare FS-10 and other required paper forms for System submission.

-- The System submits all applications to the Division of Library Development by early October.
+- The System reviews applications before submission to the Division of Library Development.

 Constraint: